amy-e-stone/MiniPaintVault/README.md

 - **Framework:** Qt Widgets
 - **Database:** SQLite

-## License
-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
-This means you are free to share and adapt the code as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
-However, **commercial use is strictly prohibited**.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.